james-millner/jamesmillner.dev/content/posts/12-SeniorToEM/index.md

 ### The Ambiguity

 As an engineer, you debug a failing test and eventually you find the answer.
 It's there, hiding in the code somewhere.
 Management problems aren't like that.
-Someone comes to you with a situation — maybe a team dynamic issue, maybe a delivery risk, maybe a decision about where to invest effort — and there's no definitively correct answer.
+Someone comes to you with a situation — maybe a team dynamic issue, maybe a delivery risk, maybe a decision about where to invest effort — and there's no definitively correct answer, or perhaps even solutions immedietly available.
 There are just trade-offs with different consequences.

 I knew this going in — you don't step into management expecting it to be like debugging.
-But knowing it intellectually and feeling it day-to-day are different things.
+But knowing it and feeling it day-to-day are different things.

 It took me a while to stop reaching for a definitive answer and accept that sitting with ambiguity is part of the job, not a sign that you're doing it wrong.
 You gather context, you talk to people, you make a call, and then you live with it.
 Sometimes you get it right.
 Sometimes you learn.
 The discomfort doesn't fully go away — you just get better at navigating it.

 ### The Loneliness

-This one surprised me the most, because it's not dramatic loneliness.
-It's subtle.
-You're still on the team, still in the stand-ups, still in the Slack channels.
-But there's a quiet repositioning that happens.
+I've read a lot about this one, and I think it catches people off guard more than they expect.
+The idea that stepping into management can feel isolating — you're still on the team, still in the stand-ups, still in the Slack channels, but there's a subtle repositioning that happens.
 You know things you can't always share.
-You make decisions that people might disagree with.
-You're no longer just another engineer who can have a good moan about a deadline or vent freely in a thread.
-Your communication has to tighten.
-What you say carries different weight now, and you start choosing your words more carefully — not because you're being political, but because you realise the impact is different.

-Nobody really prepares you for that shift.
-It's not a bad thing, necessarily — it's just different.
-And it takes a while to find your footing in it.
-It's something even to date, I still have to think about daily.

-That said, I don't want to be a stiff, corporate manager.
-I'm naturally informal, empathetic, and I want people to feel like they can be themselves around me.
-That hasn't changed — if anything, I think it matters more now.
-The goal isn't to become guarded, it's to be intentional.
-You can still certainly be approachable whilst being thoughtful about the weight your words carry.
-Getting that balance right is an ongoing thing, but I'd rather err on the side of being human than hide behind a job title.
+You make decisions that not everyone will agree with.
+There's a natural shift in the dynamic.

+Honestly though, I think I had a bit of an advantage here.
+I'd been part of the team as a senior engineer before stepping into the role, so the relationships were already there.
+The trust was already built.
+It wasn't like jumping into a new team as a manager where you have to establish everything from scratch.
+That made the transition feel a lot less jarring than I think it can be for others.

+That's not to say nothing changed — it did.
+But it was more of a gradual shift than a sudden wall going up.
+The people I'd been working alongside were the same people, and we'd already figured out how to work together.
+I still have a good moan with the team, I still want people to feel like they can be themselves around me.
+If anything, coming from within the team meant I could focus more on the new responsibilities without worrying as much about whether people trusted me or not.
+That groundwork was already done.

 ## The Coding Question